livia-ai/livia-ai.github.io/src/routes/blog/2022-06-exploring-similarity.md

 If we collect enough feedback (and that's a big if!), we will also be able to train the AI __only__ (or, at least, mainly) with triplets that have been confirmed by a human, which will significantly improve the quality of the model.

+__You can also access the rating app without the blog post here: [https://rate-this-triplet.no5.at](https://rate-this-triplet.no5.at)__

 <footer>
   <div class="previous-post">
     <h4>Previous post</h4>